ConorWilliams/rsinc/README.md

 This allows for complex tracking such as - a local move and a remote modification -  being compound.

-Throughout rsinc clones are only moved if the move can be unambiguously determined.
+Throughout rsinc clones are only moved if the move can be unambiguously determined and moving a clone will trigger a delete and copy operation instead of a move operation for the same reason.

 ### Recovery Mode

-moves
+In recovery mode rsinc will make local and remote identical by copying any files missing on either side to their complimentary location.
+If two files exist on both sides and do not have the same ID (i.e they are different) rsinc will overwrite the oldest file with the newer one.

 ### Selective Syncing

+Rsinc stores an image of the last state in a tree structure called `master`, this enables selective syncing. i.e syncing all the files in `dir1/dir2` but leaving all the other files in `dir1` un-synced.
+This is achieved by syncing `dir1/dir2` then merging the new state of `dir1/dir2` into a branch of `master` without altering `master`s memory of all the other files/folders in `dir1`.
+This means when syncing sub folders, rsinc minimises the work `rclone lsjson` does.
+This is important as `rclone lsjson` is the speed bottle neck of syncing.

 ### Logging

-As well as printing to the terminal everything rsinc does, detailed logs are kept at `~/.rsinc/logs/` of all the actions rsinc performs.
+As well as printing to the terminal everything rsinc does, logs are kept at `~/.rsinc/logs/` of all the actions rsinc performs.